AKR1B1

-Aldo-keto reductase family 1, member B1 (AKR1B1), also known as aldose reductase, is an enzyme that is encoded by the AKR1B1 gene in humans.
+Aldo-keto reductase family 1, member B1 (AKR1B1) is an gene in humans that encodes the enzyme aldose reductase.
 It is a reduced nicotinamide-adenine dinucleotide phosphate (NADPH)-dependent enzyme catalyzing the reduction of various aldehydes and ketones to the corresponding alcohol.
 The involvement of AKR1B1 in oxidative stress diseases, cell signal transduction, and cell proliferation process endows AKR1B1 with potential as a therapeutic target.

 Structure

 Gene

 The AKR1B1 gene lies on the chromosome location of 7q33 and consists of 10 exons.
 There are a few putative pseudogenes for this gene, and one of them has been confirmed and mapped to chromosome 3.

 Protein

 AKR1B1 consists of 316 amino acid residues and weighs 35853Da.
 It does not possess the traditional dinucleotide binding fold.
 The way it binds NADPH differs from other nucleotide adenine dinucleotide-dependent enzymes.
 The active site pocket of human aldose reductase is relatively hydrophobic, lined by seven aromatic and four other non-polar residues.